• Loss aversion bias is the underlying reason traders fail to cut losses.

 1. Set the stop before the position is open

-Specifically, place the stop order simultaneously with entry.
+Place the stop order at the same moment as the entry.
 Don’t enter and “decide where to place the stop after I see how it moves.”
 That moment is when discipline degrades fastest.

 2. Treat stops as cost, not failure

-Each stop loss is a recognized cost of trading, similar to broker commission.
-In short, you accept it before you take the position.
+Each stop loss is a cost of trading, like broker commission — a cost you accept before you take the position.
 If your win rate and average win-to-loss ratio are positive, individual stops are noise.

 3. Never move the stop against you